Neural networks for classification of strokes in electrical impedance tomography on a 3D head model: Neural networks

 We consider a fully connected neural network (FCNN) that takes as input electrode data generated as discussed in Section~\ref{sec:datagen} and gives a binary output: $1$ for hemorrhage, $0$ for no hemorrhage.

 Our FCNN has two layers with weights, as shown in Figure~\ref{fig:NN}.
 The input layer has $992$ neurons, while the second and the third layer have $7$ and $1$ neurons, respectively.
-A rounding is then applied to the output in order to obtain a binary value for the classification.
+The size of the hidden layer has been chosen on the basis of the results obtained in preliminary tests on smaller datasets.
+The network can be represented by the following real-valued function: